The Company in a Nutshell

 Dividend Growth Perspective

 CCL exhibits a nearly perfect dividend triangle, with strong revenue and dividend growth over the past 5 years.
 However, earnings are beginning to slow down.
 CCL’s business model is built on repeat orders generating consistent cash flows.
 An investor can expect dividend growth for many years with its low payout ratios.
-Following a smaller increase in 2020, CCL came out strong with dividend increases of 17%, 14%, and 10.4% in 2021, 2022, and 2023, respectively.
-CCL reassured the market with another generous dividend increase in early 2024 (+9.4%) and in 2025 (+10%).
+Following a smaller increase in 2020, CCL came out strong with double-digit dividend increases almost every year between 2021 and 2026, inclusively.

 Valuation